 And the seats that are positioned as from birth to 12 years… Do not get me started on those seats!
 They need a whole article to themselves.
 I do NOT recommend them any more than I suggest buying your infant a pair of adult size 7 shoes and stuffing them with newspaper until they grow into them at 12 years old.
 The anatomy and development of a newborn baby versus a toddler versus a tween are so vastly different and definitely need specific design features to protect them at each of these stages.
 You can tell this just by looking at them –

-Other than the BeSafe iZi Plus, the Volvo Maxway and the Safeway Elegance, South African car seats can ONLY be used up to 18kgs with the 5-point harness.
+Other than the BeSafe iZi Plus, the Axkid range, and 2 budget seats, South African car seats can ONLY be used up to 18kgs with the 5-point harness.
 Thereafter, it has to be used as a belt-positioning booster seat (which too many convertible seats do very poorly).
 And in many of them, once your child reaches 22kgs, you have to remove the backrest and just use the bottom cushion.
 Small fact, there is a movement across the world called “bin the booster”.
 This is NOT the high back booster seat… It refers specifically to booster cushions that provide no side impact protection or guides to position the seat belt properly.

 Ok, I’ve disappeared on a tangent here… Back to my story with the BeSafe iZi Plus.